 I am not prepared to have my 29-year record in the United States Senate decided by the Pennsylvania Republican primary electorate.

-Not prepared to have that record decided by that jury.
+Not prepared to have that record decided by that jury, the Pennsylvania Republican primary electorate.

-Oh, folks, I mean this this.
+Oh, folks, I mean this, this.

-He said this in another portion of his remarks.
+But then he said this in another portion of his remarks.

-All right, now let's remember this because today we have the statement uh from Americans United for Change, a bunch of union people, Spectre decision, the ultimate rejection of Limbaugh-led party of no.
+All right, now let's remember this because today we have the statement from Americans United for Change, a bunch of union people.

-Card checks their big deal.
+Card check's their big deal.

 However, however, President Obama has announced, isn't it amazing how quickly these things happen?